avabellaw/bright-times/readme.md

 ## Automatic tests

 It's especially important to have a test-driven approach when creating automatic tests.
 Creating the tests first ensures that the tests are going to work properly.
-I wrote a failing test, then wrote the code to get a passing test, and lastly optimised the test by thinking of ways the test could fail.
+I wrote a failing test, then wrote the code to get a passing test, and lastly optimised the test by exploring ways the test could fail.

 **Events**